MaterializeInc/materialize/doc/user/content/serve-results/looker.md

 Test kill: Cannot cancel queries: Query could not be found in database.
 ```

-This is a known issue with Looker and is tracked [here](https://github.com/MaterializeInc/materialize/issues/19891).
+This is a known issue with Looker.
 You can safely ignore this error.